llaville/umlwriter/docs/90_For_Developers/2_Creating_a_Generator.md

 }
 ```

-* **2** creates your generator factory class that should be able to load your new generator class.
+## **2.** creates your generator factory class

+This factory should be able to load your new generator class.

 ```php
 namespace Name\Space;